 Back pain is specific to the upper, middle, or lower part of your back.
-Sciatica and back pain often get confused with each other.
+Sciatica nerve pain and back pain often get confused with each other.
 Sciatica, or “lumbar radiculopathy,” is a condition in which pain radiates down the buttock, thighs, and legs.
 It’s also common to experience a radiating numbness, burning, or tingling sensation on certain parts of the leg.
 This is called radiculopathy, and it’s associated with herniated discs and entrapped nerves.

 Don’t rely on prescription medications to give you relief from back and sciatica pain.
 Listen to your body; it’s trying to alert you to the deeper root of the problem!
-Physiotherapy is an excellent route to go down if you’re looking for long-lasting relief from sciatica and back pain.
+Physiotherapy is an excellent route to go down if you’re looking for long-lasting relief from sciatica nerve pain and back pain.
 Deciding to see a physiotherapist can also eliminate the need to take harmful painkillers or have an invasive (and expensive!) surgery.
 Be sure to contact ProActive Physiotherapy to learn more about treatment options today.

 Do you have sciatica pain or back pain?

 Sciatica pain is extremely uncomfortable, but it is very easy to diagnose!
 People suffering from sciatica experience pain along their sciatic nerve.
 Coincidentally, this is the largest nerve in your body, so if you’re feeling pressure on it when you move, it’s best to get it checked out.